ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

 the internet·community includes cisgender and transgender people, scientists, politicians, strangers, friends, and criminals
-· the technological foundation that allows this community to exist is the [internet protocol suite][internet·protocol·suite] which, while facilitating reliable and resilient communication, does not ensure verifiable identity, reliable privacy, and strong security in our increasingly digitized lives
+· the technological foundation that allows this community to exist is the [internet protocol suite][internet·protocol·suite], which—while facilitating reliable and resilient communication—does not ensure verifiable identity, reliable privacy, and strong security in our increasingly digital lives
 · ***this is why people cannot trust the internet***

 many of the companies who operate on the internet, such as Facebook and Google, who publicly promise to be agents of good, have behaved dishonorably at best and criminally at worst